jdswebb/swb-region-editor/README.md

 This project wouldn’t have been possible without the contributions of the **SWGEmu** and **MTG** teams, both past and present.

-## Libraries used

-The SWB Region Editor relies on the following open-source libraries.
+The editor relies on the following open-source libraries.
 License details can be found at their respective URLs:

  - https://github.com/turanszkij/WickedEngine - Uses shaders from an old version of this excellent engine
  - https://github.com/ocornut/imgui - GUI